njlauersdorf/ABPs/README.md

 ## Installation

 It is highly recommended one install's both HOOMD-Blue and this github repository in their user's home directory due to the pathing in the analysis files.
+Furthermore, this installation instruction and github repository is intended for use with HOOMD v2.9.7.
+This is not the most recent version.
+There is a beta release for v3.0.0.
+A large number of changes were made for how one submits simulations.
+The post processing should work similarly, however, simulation submission files need to be adjusted for use on newer HOOMD versions.
+One should reference the guide for the newest version (https://hoomd-blue.readthedocs.io/en/latest/) to determine how these submission files need to be modified.

 ### HOOMD-Blue